scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 A significant fraction of the inner retinal neurons are spared, but the absence of photoreceptors prevents useful vision.

-Despite a significant loss of retinal ganglion cells - which represent the output layer of the retina that sends visual signals to the brain via the optic nerve -, their morphological structure and connectivity seem to be relatively well maintained :cite:`Humayun1999,Mazzoni2008`.
+Despite a significant loss of retinal ganglion cells -- which represent the output layer of the retina that sends visual signals to the brain via the optic nerve -- their morphological structure and connectivity seem to be relatively well maintained :cite:`Humayun1999,Mazzoni2008`. **[ARIEL: I thought RGCs are relatively spared?
+The previous sentence implies that RGCs are lost]**
 This has raised the possibility for patients blinded by these diseases to potentially have their vision restored via the implantation of microelectronic retinal prostheses.